This blog post was edited December 5, 2025

 For customers keeping pace with monthly releases, we’ll continue delivering detailed changelogs for every new release, lightweight emails with key updates, and incremental improvements through experimental, beta, and GA feature rollouts.
 These releases will continue to be made available on the first Tuesday of every month.

-For customers who prefer a more predictable upgrade path, our new ESR versions will be available twice a year.
-Customers with a Premium support license will receive 12 months of support, including major bug fixes and security patches for each ESR version from the date of release.
+For customers who prefer a more predictable upgrade path, our new ESR versions will be available twice a year in July and December.
+ESR version support includes major bug fixes, security patches, and other critical fixes.
+Customers with a Premium support license will receive 12 months of support, while customers with a standard Enterprise support license will receive 6 months of support.

 Upcoming extended support releases:

-ESR versions will serve as enterprise upgrade waypoints, bundling all the improvements from the prior six months into a single, well-documented, thoroughly tested release.
+ESR versions will serve as enterprise upgrade waypoints, bundling all the improvements from the prior six months into a single, well-documented release.
 These versions will be ideal for teams that need extended testing and validation before deploying to production.

 One of the biggest advantages of ESR versions is the backporting of critical bug fixes and security patches.
 We understand that many customers want to stay on a feature release for a longer period between upgrades but still need assurance that essential fixes will be provided.
 ESR versions will receive: